programadorthi/kotlin-routing/README.md

 fun MyComposeApp() {
     Routing(
         routing = routing,
-        enterTransition = {...},    // on enter new composable in forward direction exitTransition = {...},     // on exit previous composable in forward direction popEnterTransition = {...}, // on enter previous composable in backward direction popExitTransition = {...},  // on exit current composable in backward direction ) {
+        enterTransition = {...},    // on enter next composable in forward direction exitTransition = {...},     // on exit current composable in forward direction popEnterTransition = {...}, // on enter previous composable in backward direction popExitTransition = {...},  // on exit current composable in backward direction ) {